mbagheri20/git-quick-start/doc/introduction.md

 ## Git history and log

-Git will keep a compelete history of project and we can browse the development and access each state that we have committed that will be used to compare versions and going back in time. we can see a log of project with:
+Git will keep a complete history of project and we can browse the development and access each state that we have committed that will be used to compare versions and going back in time. we can see a log of project with:

 ```console
 $ git log